softwaresaved/CW-ideas/content/cw22-easy-open-source-biographs.md

 #### **Context / Research Domain**

-_Please describe the context or research domain to which the problem applies._

 Many biological labs have routine assays or experiments which require standard analysis and produce a well understood graph as an output. _Create a jupyter app or something similar to automate the process of some assay like QPCR and produce the standard graphs/analysis maybee to replace some like graphpad.
 Possibly in the form of a repository + examples + template_